Trexxin/Fractal/README.md

 ## Work In Progress Preview
-To Note: File format is not compatible with all browesers, please user chrome to view the video as github will not allow me to use other formats due to their file size.
+To Note: File format is not compatible with all browesers, please use chrome to view the video as github will not allow me to use other formats due to their file size.

 [Fractal_WIP_7-16-2022.webm](https://user-images.githubusercontent.com/52933202/179385049-ffdcb699-3d3e-4a77-a4ff-bee14cf44948.webm)